xli1224/stephenmcd.github.com/_posts/2011-11-10-django-model-field-injection.md

 )
 {% endhighlight %}

 Mezzanine then uses this setting to inject all of the fields defined, using `class_prepared` and `contribute_to_class` as described earlier.
 It handles getting load order correct by performing the injection within the [`mezzanine.boot`](https://github.com/stephenmcd/mezzanine/blob/master/mezzanine/boot/__init__.py) app, which is forced to the front of all apps defined in `INSTALLED_APPS`.
+Django's admin is also patched in the boot app, to defer certain calls to `unregister` and `register`, to correct the ordering issues described earlier.